liadber/naive-bayes-classifier/README.md

 1. Run the View.

-2. Choose a path include the files:
+2. Choose a path include the files that in /dir

         Structure.txt (the structure of the train set and the test set.)